q-cardIA/lge-quant-emidec/README.md

 ![Methods overview](Fig1.png)

 You can download the trained model [here](https://emckclac-my.sharepoint.com/:u:/g/personal/k1633520_kcl_ac_uk/ETSKBcbGYb1DuOEzpi8JE38BKP33PozUa-nCTNSXw-udPg?e=CqD2M6) and the data is available from the [EMIDEC challenge webpage](http://emidec.com/).

-Then run
+Unzip these folders to the current directory.

+Then install the requirements and the slightly modified nnU-Net:

+    >> pip install -r requirements.txt
+    >> cd nnUNet
+    >> pip install -e .

+And run:

     >> python emidec_inference.py